sitepoint/debian-image-builder/README.md

   debian-image-builder depends on. eg. https://eucalyptus.atlassian.net/browse/TOOLS-294

 * The ``no-systemd`` plugin.
-Keep your Jessie AMIs as free from Systemd as is reasonably possible (still using only official Debian packages).
+Keep your AMIs as free from Systemd as is reasonably possible (still using only official Debian packages).

 * The ``pause-before-umount`` plugin.
 Allows you to inspect the root filesystem for problems (and optionally make manual changes) just